m9z2w4d8vw-blip/NextUp3wVolSliders/README.md

 - **Skip ahead** — remove the upcoming track from the queue with one tap, or tap its artwork to play it right now.
 - **Bring back the previous track** — re-queue what just played as the next track.
-- **Volume slider on the Lock Screen** *(opt-in, iOS 16/17)* — Apple lays its own volume row out in Control Center but only shows it on the Lock Screen while the session is on AirPlay.
-Switch this on and it appears for local playback too.
+- **Volume slider on the Lock Screen** *(this fork; opt-in, iOS 16/17)* — hold and drag to set the volume, with the same swell-under-the-finger behaviour as the song-time slider.
+  Colours are matched to the scrubber per appearance.
 - **Swipe gestures** — swipe the row for an interactive carousel: ← skips the next track, → puts the track you just heard back into the queue as up next, with neighbour artwork sliding in as you drag.